Sewer Line Repair & Replacement - Make sure everything is flowing properly.

 - He can recommend the replacement of the tubes because they are damaged.

-Of course, the contractor will first attempt the least invasive option to try and fix the problem.
+Of course, your septic tank contractor will first attempt the least invasive option to try and fix the problem.
 But if the problem cannot be fixed by just removing the clog, more invasive measures are needed.
 Remember, a damaged sewer pipe can be quite dangerous.
 Wastewater may contain toxic substances and bacteria that might seep into the soil because of broken pipes.
 The last thing you want is to see your garden die because dirty wastewater seeped into the ground and killed your plants.

 Should you invest in a sewer line replacement?